Hi. I am the filmmaker behind TEDTalks, the Peabody Award winning video series watched over one billion times (even in outer space).

 TED brought me on board weeks before TED2006 to develop, direct, and subsequently supervise the production of TEDTalks.
 I was the fifth person in the office and I also helped launch TED.com.
 I am privileged to have played my role as part of TED's transformation from elite, exclusive event to massive, egalitarian, world-changing movement (and to have met some extraordinary people along the way, including a wonderful team).

-Over to the right I'm supposed to pick a few of my "favorite talks" which is difficult because I love all my children, but as with real human babies, some are intrinsically more adorable than others.
+I'm supposed to pick a few of my "favorite talks" which is difficult because I love all my children, but as with real human babies, some are intrinsically more adorable than others.

 Please drop me a line and point me to your favorite TEDTalk